epicchainlabs/epicchain-smart-contract/README.md

 For further information on EpicChain and smart contract development, explore the following resources:

 - **[EpicChain Official Website](https://epic-chain.org):** Discover more about the EpicChain platform and its features.
-- **[EpicChain Documentation](https://epic-chain.org/docs):** Access comprehensive documentation on EpicChain’s development tools and capabilities.
+- **[EpicChain Documentation](https://epic-chain.org/material-ui/getting-started/):** Access comprehensive documentation on EpicChain’s development tools and capabilities.
 - **[EpicChain GitHub Repository](https://github.com/epicchainlabs):** Explore additional EpicChain-related projects and resources.
-- **[EpicChain Developer Community](https://epic-chain.org/community):** Connect with the EpicChain developer community to exchange knowledge and get support.

 ## License